kevinash/Stories.JSON/README.md

 ## FormatGPT

-Python library and API:
+Python library and API for FormatGPT and Stories.JSON is available for commercial licensing.
+How to use:

+- As a standalone Python library - include in your code
+- As a Docker container service - use as container (moderate development)
+- As a multi-tenant API service - get API key and access (minimum development)

+Please contact [Kevin Ashley](https://www.linkedin.com/in/kashlik/) for details of integration into your project.

 [![http://formatgpt.com](images/formatgpt-1.jpg)](http://FormatGPT.com)

-The Python libary and API for processing Stories.JSON is available for commercial licensing.
-Please contact [Kevin Ashley](https://www.linkedin.com/in/kashlik/)